 2. Be Professional in Your Communications

 With Etsy, you will have a communications platform that acts like email and allows you to keep your conversations organized with your customers.
-Professional messaging and friendly email responses goes a long way.
+Professional messaging and friendly email responses go a long way.
 So, you are not rewriting the same messages, create canned / pre-written answers to some of your most common questions.
-If not, you will find it is easy to get overwhelmed and you will find yourself spending a large portion of your Etsy work day trying to formulate similar messages to what you may have already have written before.
+If not, you will find it easy to get overwhelmed and you will find yourself spending a large portion of your Etsy workday trying to formulate similar messages to what you may have already written before.

 I like the idea of having templates for your answers indexed in a document that you can copy and paste into your email responses.
 You can then tweak the specific message afterward to fit the circumstances as needed.

 In the message, be as readable as possible.
 I will be the first to admit, I am not the most gifted in writing and MS Word’s spellcheck loves to sabotage me but take some time to read through your templates before you start sending them.
 It won’t hurt to have some friends or family read them and get their ideas about how you can make them sound better.

 Be prompt as much as you possibly can, even if you are not ready to send off a response, just to let you know you got their message and are on top of things.
 Keep all this communication within the Etsy messaging platform if possible.